visit/citybreak-online-doc/_includes/api.md

 Determine the link to a dynamic page irregardless of its language, there is an api endpoint available that either redirects or provides redirect information based on a query.

 **Linking to products:**

 ``
 https://{ONLINE-HOST}/en/link/product/{CBIS-PRODUCT-ID}
 ``

 **Valid extra parameters**
-?format=json
+* ?format=json
-?format=xml
+* ?format=xml

 **Link to a supplier package**

 ``
 https://{ONLINE3-HOST}/en/link/packagelight/{SUPPLIER-PACKAGE-ID}
 ``

 ## Bookable status API

-Online bookable status API - with type - sample:
+Online bookable status API  can be usefull to find out if a product is bookable or not via a simple call.
+This can then be user to build a citybreak online widget in the CMS or similar to have a more dynamic implementation.

+Sample:

 ``
 https://{ONLINE-HOST}/en/api/products/bookablestatus/{CBIS-PRODUCT-ID}